Regularity/Controllability/Observability of an NDS with Descriptor Form Subsystems and Generalized LFTs: Conrollability/Observability of the NDS

-From the lumped descriptor form representation for the input-output relations of the NDS described by Equations (\ref{eqn:1}) and (\ref{eqn:2}), the following results have been established for its complete observability.
-The essential ideas behind the derivations are similar to those of \cite{zhou15,zyl18}.
+From the lumped descriptor form representation for the input-output relations of the NDS $\rm\bf\Sigma$, the following results have been established for its complete observability.
+The essential ideas behind the derivations are similar to those of \cite{Zhou2015,zyl2018}.
 That is, exploiting the LFT structure of the system matrices.
+The proof is deferred to the appendix.

 \begin{theorem} Define a matrix pencil ${\Xi}^{[o]}(\lambda)$ and a matrix ${\Xi}_{\infty}^{[o]}$ respectively as